Can Deep Neural Networks Predict Data Correlations from Column Names?: Comparing Prediction Methods

 \subsection{Description of Methods}

-We consider three pre-trained models.
-First, we consider Roberta~\cite{Liu2019}.
-Roberta (short for ``Robustly Optimized BERT approach'') expands BERT~\cite{Devlin2019}, another pre-trained language model that has achieved widespread popularity.
+The experiments consider three pre-trained models, small enough to be used locally on today's commodity machines.
+All of them are encoder models, pre-trained to associate input tokens with high-dimensional vectors.
+For classification problems, a thin layer is added that maps vectors to scores for the relevant classes.
+Roberta~\cite{Liu2019} (short for ``Robustly Optimized BERT approach'') expands BERT~\cite{Devlin2019}, another pre-trained language model that has achieved widespread popularity.
 Compared to BERT, Roberta is pre-trained using more data and for a longer period of time.
-The authors demonstrate that the resulting model outperforms the original BERT model on various benchmarks.
+The resulting model outperforms the original BERT model on various benchmarks.

 Albert (short for ``A lite BERT architecture'')~\cite{Lan2019} reduces the number of parameters, compared to BERT and Roberta, significantly.
 It uses two parameter reduction techniques.
 First, it decomposes the vocabulary embedding matrix into two smaller matrices.
 Second, it shares parameters across different layers (thereby reducing parameter growth as a function of network depth).
-The authors demonstrate that this model achieves significant speedups without affecting result quality significantly.
+This model achieves significant speedups without affecting result quality significantly.

 Distilbert~\cite{Sanh2019}, a ``distilled'' version of BERT, uses knowledge distillation to reduce parameters and training time.
 As suggested by the name, it uses knowledge distillation to reduce the network size, compared to BERT.
 Here, BERT serves as a ``teacher'' that trains a smaller network, Distilbert.
-The authors of Distilbert show significant speedups with very moderate loss in quality.
+The authors of Distilbert show that the resulting model realizes attractive tradeoffs between training time and result quality.

-Beyond pre-trained models, we also compare against a simple baseline.
-This baseline decomposes names of the compared columns into tokens.
+Beyond pre-trained models, the evaluation considers a simple baseline.
+This baseline decomposes names of compared columns into tokens.
 Then, it computes the Jaccard similarity on the two token sets, associated with the compared columns.
 It predicts a correlation if the Jaccard similarity is at least 0.5.
 Hence, this baseline considers columns as correlated if their names are sufficiently similar.

+Note that the evaluation focuses uniquely on methods that work with column names alone, as opposed to methods that exploit the actual data for correlation analysis.
+As demonstrated in Section~\ref{sec:tuning}, methods of the former category can be used to guide application of methods that belong to the latter category.